 Paul Fox who emigrated from Belfast, Northern Ireland has, since joining Skylight Financial Group in 2000, been instrumental in the development of the current financial planning model and infrastructure of the firm.
 In 2007, he took over as the President and CEO where he continued to grow the firm to one of the largest locally-grown financial planning firms in Ohio.
-Paul’s drive and determination has resulted in the firm receiving multiple honors and awards for excellence in a variety of areas from top workplace, retention and development of new planners, marketing, and contribution to the community.
+Paul’s drive and determination have resulted in the firm receiving multiple honors and awards for excellence in a variety of areas from the top workplace, retention, and development of new planners, marketing, and contribution to the community.

 In the first of our “Making it Personal” Q&A series, we catch up with Paul.

 Growing up I watched a lot of American TV programs at a time when anything American was glamorous.
 I was a big fan of Starsky and Hutch and religiously watched it every Saturday evening.
 For us young kids, one of the big debates of the 1970s was who was cooler, Dave Starsky or Ken Hutchinson?
 For me, Starsky came out tops.
 He could pull off perfect handbrakes, then vault the trunk of the famous Ford Gran Torino while whipping out an automatic and yelling “freeze”.
 What was there not to love!
 There was even something glamorous about the American junk food he ate.
 Burgers, pizza, and popcorn still hadn’t really hit Belfast at that time.
 I guess it was through watching the likes of Starsky and Hutch that I built up an impression of what America was like.
 I was attracted by the accent, the lifestyle, the weather and it all seemed pretty glamorous and different.